lana-hua/CS210_FinalProject/README.md

 2.Running the Prediction Notebook
    - Open and execute the Final_Project.ipynb Jupyter Noterbook cell by cell to train and evaluate the model.

+Note: The sql code and the model may take some time to run

 $~$

 ## *Video Demo*